Brothers Develop a System to Predict and Detect Wildfires

 Wharton Global Youth: How about you, Daniel?

 Daniel: You know, we have our ups and downs as brothers.
-But I think it’s fun to work with my brother on SkyScouts or the Equality Collective, whatever it may be.
-Yeah, I think it strengthens our bonds, so I’d recommend it for any other siblings out there.
+But I think it’s fun to work with my brother on SkyScouts or The Equality Collective, whatever it may be.
+Yeah, I think it strengthens our bond, so I’d recommend it for any other siblings out there.

 Wharton Global Youth: Let’s go back to SkyScouts for a minute.
 You claim that this technology has been validated by fire chiefs and industry experts.
 Tell us more about that process of market research and feedback.